 The System: Democratic Exclusion by Design

-Herrenvolk Democracy: Race, Immigration, & the American Political Order Book project, under consideration at Princeton University Press
+Herrenvolk Democracy: Race, Immigration, & the American Political Order | Book project.

 The dominant frameworks in American politics assume that liberalism is the baseline and racial exclusion is a deviation.
 This book argues the reverse.
 The United States was founded as a herrenvolk democracy, a regime that extends democratic rights to a dominant racial group while systematically excluding others.
 The book develops this argument through a four-era reinterpretation of American political development.
 The foundational period established a herrenvolk order through laws like the 1790 Naturalization Act, which legally defined the citizenry as white.
 Reconstruction created the first genuine possibility for multiracial democracy, a project that was violently overthrown to restore herrenvolk order.
 A long period of bounded democracy from 1877 to 1965 maintained racial exclusion through legal and de facto measures.
 The contemporary period, beginning with the landmark reforms of 1965, dismantled much of the legal architecture of exclusion but also triggered a powerful backlash that continues to intensify.
 Across all four eras, immigration and citizenship law served as the primary mechanism for defining the racial boundaries of the demos and enforcing exclusion.

 "Democracy for Whom?
-Herrenvolk Origins and the Design of American Exclusion" Under review, PS: Political Science & Politics
+Herrenvolk Origins and the Design of American Exclusion" | Revise and resubmit, PS: Political Science & Politics

 APSA Preprint